neosaurrrus/blog-entries/17_to_22 React.md

     this.setState({uid:null})
 }
 ```

-## Rechecking we are logged in ##
+## Rechecking we are logged in

-When we refresh the page it would be good if it can check to see if we are logged in to avoid the login propt.
+When we refresh the page it would be good if it can check to see if we are logged in to avoid the login prompt.
 We just need to use the `componentDidMount` lifecycle method to:

 1. Get Firebase to check if there is a user
 2. Pass that user to our authHandler method